uptrace/bunrouter/README.md

 ## Routing Rules
 The syntax here is also modeled after httprouter.
 Each variable in a path may match on ones segment only, except for an optional catch-all variable at the end of the URL.

-Some examples of valid URL pattens are:
+Some examples of valid URL patterns are:
 * /post/all
 * /post/:postid
 * /post/:postid/page/:page